-Through using the holy power of echad (oneness).5 to fight against that unholy mixture (taaruvos), the Internet, that evil zone which is unifying all information together into one place, which is the concept of the echad/oneness on the side of evil.
+Through using the holy power of echad (oneness)5 to fight against that unholy mixture (taaruvos), the Internet, that evil zone which is unifying all information together into one place, which is the concept of the echadl oneness on the side of evil.

 5 From Tefillah_019_Revealing Oneness: "In the heart within us - and only in the heart, because the heart is where truth resides - is where echad/oneness can be revealed.
 The heart can reveal a unity amongst the entire creation - between all levels of creation which include all human beings, animals, plants, and rocks.
 Practically speaking, when it comes to our actions, we must separate very far from the evil of this world, but at the same time, deep in our soul, we must desire that there be oneness in Creation.
 Our soul can connect it all together.
 Our body, though, must be separated from evil, because it is not capable of revealing oneness within Creation.
 Therefore, our soul can desire unity in the world, but we must distance our physical body from coming into contact with any of the evil on this world.
 Oneness means to look at every Creation as being a creation of Hashem, thus, there is no such thing as a bad person.
 Hashem wants every person to exist, so we must see each person as someone whom Hashem loves.
 This is the oneness which our heart can realize.
-However, when it comes to how we actually associate ourselves with the world, we must distance ourselves
+However, when it comes to how we actually associate ourselves with the world, we must distance ourselves from all the evil on this world.
+It is just that deep down in our heart, we should desire that all of Creation be united, that G-dliness be revealed in everything.
+When we say the words "Keil Elyon" in Shemoneh Esrei, on a

 The Rav said that if a person still has Internet and he doesn't want to give it up, and he remains inwardly/emotionally connected to the Internet, he has a part of "Erev Rav" in his soul, and in terms of how we should view such a person, we need to hate only this "Erev Rav" part of the person which remains evil, but we must love the rest of the person.
 However, the Rav also said that if a person remains emotionally connected to the Internet and he doesn't give it up by the moment before the Geulah, he falls into the Erev Rav's side, meaning that it becomes revealed how retroactively he never had a Jewish soul in the first place - he not only had an Erev Rav "spark" in his soul, but he was an actual Erev Rav soul, who is not part of the Jewish people.
 It's frightening to even think about!
-So anyone who has internet-capable devices and has no interest in giving it up, might end up being from the Erev Rav?
+So anyone who has internet-capable devices and has no interest in giving it up, might end up being from the Erev Rav!
+How then can we love another Jew at all if he has Internet, since he is possibly from the Erev Rav?